 The fact is – Internet will become a safer place only if each of us will take our own part in making the proper steps.
 It is not about pointing fingers, blaming others, or making excuses.
 If the domain is unprotected – it can be a target for cyber-criminals.
 This is just the world we live in.
 As a result, a company can lose domain reputation within days, end up with compromised business emails, stolen credentials, and significant monetary losses.
 DMARC is not a perfect solution, but it is the highest protection one can acquire for their business domains.
 And ultimately, everyone will only benefit from sending emails that will be confirmed as legitimate.

 As many start moving towards ‘no auth, no entry’ I believe more companies will consider moving the process of DMARC implementation.

 If you want to begin the process today – GlockApps is here for you.

-You can start a free 14-day DMARC Analytics trial right now
+You can start using DMARC Analytics right now with 10,000 free monthly DMARC messages

-and get all the help with our support team, guides, and in-depth analytics.
+and unlimited domains.
+We provide all the help with our support team, guides, and in-depth analytics.